py-bootcamp/learn-python-with-tdd/lists.md

 ## Try to run the test

-By running `pytest -v .` the test will fail with `ModuleNotFoundError: No module named 'sum'`
+By running `pytest -v .` the test will fail with `ModuleNotFoundError: No module named 'sum_numbers'`

 ## Write the minimal amount of code for the test to run and check the failing test output